Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • Relief – relieve pain, inflammatory reactions, promote healing;

 2. Sclerotherapy.
 The most painless, but less effective procedure for getting rid of hemorrhoids after childbirth.
-This is an injection of a special substance into the node, leading to its scarring.
+This is an injection of a special substance into the node, leading to scarring.

-Folk methods of getting rid of the disease
+Traditional methods of getting rid of illness

 To relieve inflammation, strengthen blood vessels, reduce swelling, stimulate regeneration, you will need: